saucelabs/sauce-school/codelabs/Module2_TestRunner.md

 #### Note
 Negative
-: You won't be able to run a test on a local app through Sauce Connect (though you can if you have it available on the web) so you will need to stop Sauce Connect Proxy if you have it running.
+: You won't be able to run a test on a local app in **Docker mode** through Sauce Connect (though you can if you have it available on the web) so you will need to stop Sauce Connect Proxy if you have it running.

 <!-- ------------------------ -->